Nativity-The Birth of Jesus Christ

 The angels, God’s messengers are sent to the shepherds to give them the message, that the newborn Jesus has been born.
 It tells us that God sent his messengers to those who were the recipients of his promise—not kings, theologians, or even relatives, but those whom a grown-up Jesus would long to gather under his wings:

-Isn’t it fitting that we have not see the Christmas star for 800 years!
-And this year it was here, just a few nights ago.
-For all of us to see and know that we are about to witness great joy for all people!
+Is it fitting that we have not seen the Christmas star for 800 years!
+And a couple of years ago it was here, for all of us to see and know that we are about to witness great joy for all people!
 It is a message for all of us and yes, we should have goose bumps.

-Yes, as we look in the rear-view mirror of 2020, we pray for cures and healing of our nation and world, but we never forget the sacrifice of all the millions who lost their lives to the corona virus and those who still suffer.
+Yes, as we look in the rear-view mirror of 2022, we pray for cures and healing of our nation and world.
+We continue to pray for the victims of violence, for those who lost so much in natural disasters, for those caught in endless wars.

 May the God of Hope fill you with Joy and Peace as you trust in him so that you may overflow with hope by the power of The Holy Spirit.
 (Romans 15:13)